Ireland '23 - Day 4 & 5 - Dublin to Killarney

 It was amusing....."mind the gap, and, thank you for riding 'nor here nor there'.

-There was a 10 minute train switch at Mallow, and the next train headed straight west for 50 minutes.
+There was a 10 minute train switch at Mallow, the main route being to Cork, and the next train headed straight west for 50 minutes.
 As you approach Killarney, the scenery keeps improving.

 The town is in a gorgeous setting, with large lakes & impressive mountains, all around.
 Tourists have been coming here for 200+ years.
-Walter Scott and later Queen Victoria brought this area to the attention of wealthy Europeans, promoted as being like England's Lake District.
+Sir Walter Scott and later Queen Victoria brought this area to the attention of wealthy Europeans, promoted as being like England's Lake District, which is totally inaccurate.

-Killarney National Park starts in town, and has miles of walking trails near the lakes, all paved, for the benefit of the "jaunting cars", or horse-drawn lorries.
-There is a separate system of dirt or gravel crossing paths for walkers & bikers.
+Killarney National Park starts in town, and there are miles of walking trails near the lakes, with paved roads for the benefit of the "jaunting cars", or horse-drawn lorries, and a separate system of dirt or gravel crossing paths for walkers/bikers.

 Randle's w/restaurant to the left the only pelicans in Killarney view of mtns. from my room